Nikita Kucherov: Early years, "The Triplets" era (2013–2015)

-Rise to stardom, Hart Trophy, back-to-back Stanley Cups (2015–2022)
+Rise to stardom, first Hart Trophy, back-to-back Stanley Cups (2015–2022)

 On 26 March 2016, in a 7–4 win over the New York Islanders, Kucherov sustained a foot injury while blocking a shot, resulting in him missing the next two games.
 Kucherov led the team in points (66) and was second in assists (36) and goals (30), playing in 77 games during the 2015–16 season while playing most of the season on the first line with Alex Killorn and captain Steven Stamkos.
 Kucherov's thirty goals also set a new career-high in goals (30), power-play goals (nine) and game-winning goals (four).
 Kucherov also tied his top mark for assists in a season (36), ranked second on the team in shots (209) and power-play goals, while also leading the team with 19 multi-point games.
-He also skated in all 17 Stanley Cup playoff games with the Lightning last season in their run to the Eastern Conference Finals where the Lightning would fall to the Pittsburgh Penguins in seven games, coming just one win short from a second straight appearance in the Stanley Cup Finals, scoring 11 goals, eight assists and 19 points to go along with a +13 rating.
+He also skated in all 17 Stanley Cup playoff games with the Lightning last season in their run to the Eastern Conference finals where the Lightning would fall to the Pittsburgh Penguins in seven games, coming just one win short from a second straight appearance in the Stanley Cup Final, scoring 11 goals, eight assists and 19 points to go along with a +13 rating.
 He led the team during the 2016 playoffs in goals and points.